Personal data and Research ethics

 Anonymised data is no longer personal data.
 Anonymisation results from processing personal data in order to irreversibly prevent identification.
 In doing so, several elements should be taken into account by data controllers, having regard to all the means "likely reasonably” to be used for identification.
 See Working Party 29 Opinion 05/2014 on anonymisation techniques.

-To publish open data, data containing personal data has to be anonymized.
 Before the anonymization, personal data has to be handled according to the above mentioned legislation, principles and guidelines.

 If you wish to collect and reuse personal data that is not wholly anonymized, for example, interviews from professional experts on a certain field, contact the FSD repository staff to see if archiving could be achieved before you start collecting information, so that research participants can be informed in a manner required by the repository .
 The staff of the repository can help researchers with data curation and steps leading to a successful collection and preservation of research data.
 Use of pseudonymised data is still personal data and allowing only restricted access can be used as a measure.